Project Pabst: Reception

-Project Pabst was received well amongst fans and deemed a complete success in the eyes of Pabst Brewing Company.
-Despite temperatures around 100 degrees for the 2015 edition, 15,000 fans attended over the two-day festival.
-Weezer, Against Me!, Blondie, and Run The Jewels were the biggest crowd-pleasers of the 2015 lineup.
-The amount of activities to partake in throughout the festival was also a main point of praise.
-With the temperatures so hot, Project Pabst’s decision to allow sealed water bottles to be brought into the festival, as well as the inclusion of on-site refills, was something fans were very thankful for.
-Especially since limiting water and inflating prices on water is something that is done often at festivals.
-In 2014, the average cost of a bottle of water at festivals was $4 and the average cost of a beer was $8.50.
-16oz Tallboys of Pabst Blue Ribbon only cost $4 at the Project Pabst, which is more than you’d pay at a bar, but less than half of what most festivals would charge.
-Overall, it seems Project Pabst has been very successful and well received.
+Project Pabst was received well by fans and deemed a success in the eyes of Pabst Brewing Company.
+With temperatures around 100 degrees for the 2015 edition, 15,000 fans attended over the two-day festival.
+Weezer, Against Me!, Blondie, and Run The Jewels were among the 2015 lineup.
+Amid the high temperatures, Project Pabst allowed sealed water bottles to be brought into the festival and included on-site refills.
+Limiting water and inflating prices on water is common at festivals, with the average cost of a bottle of water at festivals in 2014 being $4 and the average cost of a beer being $8.50.
+16oz Tallboys of Pabst Blue Ribbon cost $4 at the Project Pabst, more than the cost at a bar, but less than half of what most festivals would charge.

 Impact

 Project Pabst was produced by the relatively new festival producer, Superfly.
 Superfly co-produced the most recent Bonnaroo and Outside Lands festivals.
-Pabst Brewing Company was only expecting 10,000 attendees over the two-day Project Pabst festival and instead, ended up getting 15,000.
-For such a small, indie brewing company, having their own festival is a big step.
+Pabst Brewing Company was expecting 10,000 attendees over the two-day Project Pabst festival and instead saw 15,000.
 The festival ended up costing around 12 percent of their annual marketing budget.
 As a result, Pabst Brewing Company saw an increase of 25,000 cases of Pabst sold this year in the Portland market.